India hangs four over 2012 Delhi bus gang-rape

 India executed four men on Friday for the gang-rape and murder of a woman on a Delhi bus in 2012 that sparked huge nationwide protests and international revulsion.

-The four were hanged before dawn at Tihar Jail in the Indian capital, the head of the prison, Sandeep Goel, told AFP, in India's first execution since 2015.
+The four were hanged before dawn at Tihar Jail in the Indian capital, prison chief Sandeep Goel said.

+"The beasts have been hanged," the victim's mother told reporters outside the jail.

-"We are satisfied that finally my daughter got justice after seven years," the victim's mother Asha Devi told reporters outside the jail.
-"The beasts have been hanged."
+"We are satisfied that finally my daughter got justice after seven years," Singh's mother Asha Devi said, as a small crowd celebrated outside the prison.

 "Today all Indian women received justice," Delhi resident Meena Sharma told AFP, clutching an Indian flag.